 The best places are Agamon Hula and Viker Lookout.

-Mid October is usually the best time to visit, but this can be affected by climate and other factors.
-Therefore I suggest following relevant channels on social media, to know the exact dates.
+Mid-October is usually the best time to visit, but this can be affected by climate and other factors.
+Therefore, I suggest following relevant channels on social media to know the exact dates.

 Summary

-Viker lookout is one of the best places in Israel to watch pelican migration.
+Viker Lookout is one of the best places in Israel to watch pelican migration.
 And it is free.
 The only downside is the road.
 Or actually, the lack of road.
 My tip would be not to wash the car before visiting.
 Because of the dirt road, you will need to wash it after your visit.

-Have you ever been to Viker lookout?
+Have you ever been to the Viker lookout?
 And what about Agamon Hefer?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!